Caring for your Wood Cutting Board

 Getting a nice layer of oil and board butter is essential to keeping your board looking great and giving it optimal protection from use.

-1. Oil regularly: Apply food-grade mineral oil on to your board monthly, or whenever the wood looks dry.
+- Oil regularly: Apply food-grade mineral oil (I will have examples below) on to your board monthly, or whenever the wood looks dry.
 Make sure to oil both sides to prevent warping.
 Rub the oil into the wood using a soft cloth, going with the grain.
 Let it absorb for an hour or so, then buff off any excess.

 *The Howards Products are often availble at your local hardware or big box stores.